SeisComP/main/apps/tools/inventory/scinv/descriptions/scinv.rst

-scinv merges inventory XML files to a single inventory, synchronises an inventory with another (most common use is with database), creates initial key files and much more ...
+scinv merges and tests inventory XML files to a single inventory, synchronises an inventory with another (most common use is with database), creates initial key files and much more ...

-scinv is used by :file:`etc/init/scinv.py` to synchronise the inventory from :file:`etc/inventory` with the database.
+scinv is used by :file:`$SEISCOMP_ROOT/etc/init/scinv.py` to synchronise the inventory from :file:`$SEISCOMP_ROOT/etc/inventory` with the database.

 .. code-block:: sh